grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 * [X] finish a version with everything in -- a directors cut -- after committing that, cut out all the bigger scenes being cut
 	* keep track of pages to be cut as you edit
 	* [X] change version references from 'director's cut' to 'final beta'
-* [.] revise preface again
+* [X] revise preface again
-	* [ ] (see notes about about changing it to more centered on motorcycles, do you want to do this?)
+	* [-] (see notes about about changing it to more centered on motorcycles, do you want to do this?)
-	* [ ] remove petcock section, other references to motorcycle (I think it will read cleaner)
+	* [X] remove petcock section, other references to motorcycle (I think it will read cleaner)
 	* [X] remove any specific references to the director's cut (title, any content added about it)
 * [X] Edit the racist comments of the bartender at the Depot:
 	* either eliminate them entirely